 Living

-Build your own home in the county
+Building your own home in the district

 Renovate and receive funding

-In order to make life in rural areas even more attractive, the district is striving for new utilization concepts with flexible monument protection, especially for older buildings: traditional and modern building forms can be combined well here.
+In order to make life in rural areas even more attractive, the district is striving for new utilisation concepts with flexible monument protection, especially for older buildings: traditional and modern building forms can be combined well here.
 The district supports construction measures in this area with funds of up to 500,000 euros per year.

 Monument protection in Waldeck-Frankenberg